20 Recent Cyber Attacks & What They Tell Us About the Future of Cybersecurity

 Cyber attack trends

-1. AI-generated attacks
+1. AI-generated attacks are scaling threats at speed

 The rapid advancement of AI technologies, particularly generative AI, is expected to lead to an increase in all cyber attacks, according to Britain’s GCHQ spy agency.
 They specify that a surge in ransomware attacks and large-scale phishing and disinformation campaigns that use more convincing fake audio, video, and images is likely.